|

 </element>

-The line element requires the following keywords, in addition to the common keywords:
+The line element uses the following keywords, in addition to the common keywords:

 Sample line element xml definition: